-I’m not an expert as a psychiatrist but I find that consultations with psychiatrists are usually helpful in dealing with traumatic experiences.
+I am a dog bite lawyer, not an expert as a psychiatrist but I find that consultations with psychiatrists are usually helpful in dealing with traumatic experiences.
 Settling a civil lawsuit is always a good way to close a chapter on bad situation, and it’s a good tool to bring closure to a case, but folks should just understand that I try to be as clear as I can at the beginning and be as upfront as possible with my clients.
 I explain the entire process and what their expectation should be with regard to economic compensation and how long the case will take.

 What Should A Client Bring For the Initial Consultation and What Should they Look For?